laav96/Math-4-Kids-Web-App/README.md

 # Math-4-Kids-Web-App
 Math 4 Kids is a web application for grade school children to practice their math skills.
-I decided to create this application to use within our homeschool currirulum for my daughter to practice and develop proficiency in solving addition/subtraction problems.
+I decided to create this application to use within our homeschool curriculum for my daughter to practice and develop proficiency in solving addition/subtraction problems.

 **Link to project:** https://mathfourkids.netlify.app